 While filming the scene in the bar where Carl runs into a waitress and falls on his back, Jim Carrey did the stunt incorrectly, fell to the floor harder than he expected, and broke three ribs in the process.

-Jim Carrey's bungee jump stunt was the final scene filmed, but not before it caused much problems for the insurance company and the producers due to his insistence of performing the stunt himself.
+Jim Carrey's bungee jump stunt was the final scene filmed, but not before it caused many problems for the insurance company and the producers, due to his insistence of performing the stunt himself.
 The insurance company was not willing to underwrite a premium for a lead actor over a stunt double.
-Finally an agreement was reached between both parties with the producers assuring two things to the company: the stunt to be performed after filming technically ended; the scene could only be filmed once.
-Eight cameras were used to film the stunt and Carrey performed it uninjured.
+Finally, an agreement was reached between both parties, with the producers assuring two things to the company: the stunt to be performed after filming technically ended; and the scene could only be filmed once.
+Eight cameras were used to film the stunt, and Carrey performed it uninjured.

 Just like his character, Jim Carrey said "yes" to many things during the production of this movie.
 He indeed truly played the guitar, learned basic Korean, rode a sport bike and bungee-jumped.
 He however had to say "no" for the body blading scene.

 The day before Zooey Deschanel had to get on the scooter for the first time, her stunt double fell off and shattered her hip.
-Zooey was told that it would take the stunt woman about nine months to recover, so she was asked to get on the bike for the shot herself.
+Zooey was told that it would take the stuntwoman about nine months to recover, so she was asked to get on the bike for the shot.

-After Carl's (Jim Carrey) big bender and fight at the club, there is an overhead pan of Carl lying on a bathroom floor.
-The clothes he is wearing, the positioning of his legs, arms and head and the scratching guitar music score is a homage to David Bowie's album "Lodger" and its cover photo.
+After Carl's (Jim Carrey's) big bender and fight at the club, there is an overhead pan of Carl lying on a bathroom floor.
+The clothes he is wearing, the positioning of his legs, arms, and head and the scratching guitar music score is an homage to David Bowie's album "Lodger", and its cover photo.

 Carl makes two references to The Beatles in this movie.
 The first is when he sings "Can't Buy Me Love" in the Hollywood Bowl, where The Beatles frequently played during Beatlemania, and the second one is when he plays the guitar, singing "Jumper" by Third Eye Blind, and shouts after finishing, "I've got blisters on my fingers!"
 This refers to the song "Helter Skelter", in which Ringo Starr shouts this after the song ends.